fuzzingrf/android_sgdisk1/README.md

 $ dd if=crash.bin of=/dev/sda1

-2) plug it to your Android device using USB OTG cable ``
+2) plug it into your Android device using USB OTG cable ``

 Should work with locked screen.